Jane Frances de Chantal

 Jane Frances de Chantal, VHM (born Jeanne-Françoise Frémyot, Baroness of Chantal; 28 January 1572 – 13 December 1641) was a French Catholic noble widow and nun who was beatified in 1751 and canonized in 1767.
 She founded the Order of the Visitation of Holy Mary.
 The religious order accepted women who were rejected by other orders because of poor health or age.

 When people criticized her, Chantal famously said, "What do you want me to do?
 I like sick people myself; I'm on their side."
-During its first eight years, the new order also was unusual in its public outreach, in contrast to most female religious who remained cloistered and adopted strict ascetic practices.
+During its first eight years, the new order also was unusual in its public outreach, in contrast to most female religious orders who remained cloistered and adopted strict ascetic practices.

 Biography

 Jane Frances de Chantal was born in Dijon, France, on 28 January 1572, the daughter of the royalist president of the Parliament of Burgundy, Bénigne Frémyot and his wife, Margaret de Berbisey.
 Her paternal uncle was the prior at Val des Choux.
 Her brother André became the Archbishop of Bourges (1602–1621).

 Her mother died when Jane was 18 months old.
 Her father became the main influence on her education.
 She developed into a woman of beauty and refinement.